jaredly/PJs/README.rst

 How to use:

+- $m([defaults], [aflag], [kflag], fn);
+- defaults, aflag, and kflag are all optional, but required to be in that order to avoid ambiguity.
+- defaults = an associative array of key, value pairs; the key is the arg name, anf the vaule is default value.
+- aflag signals that the last (or second-to-last, if kflag is true) is to be populated with excess positional arguments. (in python, this is the \*args syntax).
+- kflag is like aflag, but for dictionary arguments, e.g. \**kwargs.
+- there's also checks happening the whole way, so you won't be stuck debugging another annoying undefined error.

+Here's an example that uses all of these:

 ::

-    /**
-    $m([defaults], [aflag], [kflag], fn);

-    defaults, aflag, and kflag are all optional, but required to be in that order to avoid ambiguity.

-    defaults = an associative array of key, value pairs; the key is the arg name, anf the vaule is default value.

-    aflag signals that the last (or second-to-last, if kflag is true) is to be populated with excess positional arguments. (in python, this is the *args syntax).

-    kflag is like aflag, but for positional arguments, e.g. **kwargs.

-    there's also checks happening the whole way, so you won't be stuck debugging another annoying undefined error.

-    Here's an example that uses all of these:
-    **/

     var foo = $m({c:null, d:10}, true, true, function foo(a, b, c, d, args, kwargs) {
         // only a and b are required, and excess positional and dictionary